-1 This verse from Deuteronomy (the fifth book of the Old Testament) can be translated as "the Lord is one" 2 We use "persons," but it too is misleading - causing us to see the threeness much more than the oneness that is God.
+1 This verse from Deuteronomy (the fifth book of the Old Testament) can be translated as "the Lord is one" or "the Lord alone."
+We probably shouldn't take it to be an ancient Jewish statement about God's "inner being."
+Rather, it is a cry that there is only one God and that God is YHWH, the God of Israel.
+2 We use "persons," but it too is misleading - causing us to see the threeness much more than the oneness that is God.
 Early theologians sometimes used "subsistence" rather than "person," three "subsistences," Father, Son, and Holy Spirit.
-This seems to me like a theologian's solution - not much help to the rest of
+This seems to me like a theologian's solution - not much help to the rest of us!

-Without question, for many Christians the whole notion of the Trinity is one of the most perplexing and seemingly irrelevant doctrines of the faith.
-Though we might affirm a statement something like this, "We believe in one God, who has always known himself as the Father, the Son, and the Holy Spirit,3" it can be pretty hard for us to see how this makes much sense or how it matters to our lives as Christians.
+affirm a statement something like this, "We believe in one God, who has always known himself as the Father, the Son, and the Holy Spirit,3" it can be pretty hard for us to see how this makes much sense or how it matters to our lives as Christians.
 Yet, our belief in a personal, triune God is foundational to all that makes Christianity unique among the world's major religions.